MetatronStudios/md_tts/README.md

 ### Installing Piper TTS

-The backend requires the `piper` executable and a voice model.
+The backend requires the `piper` executable along with a model file and its matching `.onnx.json` config.
 See `backend/INSTALL.md` for setup instructions.

 ## Testing